-As the parent is exposed to joint and several liability for infringements of its JV, it faces a high level of exposure and the Commission in setting fines will typically take into account sales in the EEA of the cartelised product and products incorporating the cartelised product by the JV and the parent company concerned.
+As the parent is exposed to joint and several liability for infringements of its JV, it faces a high level of exposure and the Commission in setting fines will typically take into account sales in the European Economic Area (EEA) of the cartelised product and products incorporating the cartelised product by the JV and the parent company concerned.

-In setting the fines on LGE, the Commission, consistent with previous decisions, took into account direct sales of the cartelised products in the EEA (CRTs sold directly to customers in the EEA) as well as sales of ‘transformed products' in the EEA (CRTs incorporated into a final computer monitor or TV).
-However, it went a step further and took into account not only sales by the JV of the cartelised products and by LGE itself of transformed products, but it also calculated LGE's fine based on Philips' sales of transformed products.
-This was upheld on appeal by the General Court on the basis of joint and several liability of the parent companies as part of the same economic unit with their JV.
-LGE has appealed the judgment on a number of grounds17 including that the Court violated article 101 in holding that the Commission could base LGE's fine on direct EEA sales of transformed products made by Philips.
-This case is still pending at the time of writing but whatever the outcome, JV parents face a heavy burden and significant liability with respect to antitrust compliance of their JVs.18
+In setting the fines on LGE, the Commission, consistent with previous decisions, took into account direct sales of the cartelised products in the EEA (CRTs sold directly to customers in the EEA) as well as sales of ‘transformed products’ in the EEA (CRTs incorporated into a final computer monitor or TV).
+However, it went a step further and took into account not only sales by the JV of the cartelised products and by LGE itself of transformed products, but it also calculated LGE’s fine based on Philips’ sales of transformed products.
+This was upheld on appeal by the General Court, and more recently by the CJEU, on the basis of joint and several liability of the parent companies as part of the same economic unit with their JV.
+JV parents therefore face a heavy burden and significant liability with respect to antitrust compliance of their JVs.

 The Commission’s hardened approach towards parental liability, so far upheld by the courts, can have broad commercial implications for parent companies with potential parental liability arising from transactions involving the acquisition of less than full ownership.
 Some practical steps that companies may want to consider include the careful scrutiny of post-sale integration of an acquired business into the group; inserting contractual protection (sufficient antitrust warranties, indemnities, etc) in transaction documents; and tailoring due diligence to detect potential anticompetitive behaviour.